e-abdi/Open-Source-Glider/Glider Components/comms.rst

 SBD vs Rudics
 ------------------------

 SBD is simple packet-based service which doesn't need a SIM card and it's mostly used for global asset tracking like containers.
-You can use this for transferring data but it's quite unreliable and unsecure.
+You can use this for transferring data but it's quite unreliable.

 Security
 -------------